kteender/kteender.github.io/rates.md

 *(UI stands for User Interface, API stands for Application Programming Interface)*

 I code using Python, HTML/CSS, and git.
-I specialize in pipeline scripting and animation tooldev.
+I specialize in animation pipeline scripting.

 I have professional experience as a team member in virtual production and game engine pipelines.